Soft Pastels Guide

 Sennelier Soft Pastels

 Softer than Unison Soft Pastels, these pastels are so soft and crumbly they feel creamy, and the colour glides on to any surface, although they are particularly well suited to a cork grained surface that can hold the colour in place.
 Their consistency enables the most skilled pastellists to deposit subtle and even colour.
-There are 522 shades in the range as well as an excellent selection of sets which make for a real treat for any pastel painting enthusiast.

 Consistency: Incredibly soft and crumbly; less experienced pastel painters may need to get used to how delicate they are.